Insane Clown Posse announce farewell tour due to Violent J’s heart issues

 The pair formed in Detroit in 1989 and have become renowned for their theatrical live shows, which have seen them incorporate clowns, dancers, trampolines and more into their sets.

-In 2019, a fan sued Ninjas In Action, the group that organised the 20th annual Gathering Of Th Juggalos, claiming a legless Juggalo crashed a golf cart into him at the event.
+In 2019, a fan sued Ninjas In Action, the group that organised the 20th annual Gathering Of The Juggalos, claiming a legless Juggalo crashed a golf cart into him at the event.